Slavery and the Slave Trade

 Searching NRS, SCAN and NRAS online catalogues

 The NRS online catalogue contains many detailed entries at item level, and it is possible to search it using terms such as ‘slave’ and ‘slavery’, and by the name of a plantation or plantation owner.
-It is less likely to yield information on individual slaves and former slaves unless they became well-known.
+It is less likely to yield information on enslaved individuals and former enslaved individuals unless they became well-known.

 The Scottish Archive Network (SCAN) online catalogue contains summary details of collections of records in more than 50 Scottish archives.
 Again this might be useful for searching for records of plantations and their owners, but not many other aspects of slavery.
 The SCAN website also contains the exhibition Slavery and Glasgow, which displays images of many of the types of material covered by this guide.